Digital Policy

 The SECURE Data Act’s approach risks entrenching inadequate privacy standards at the federal level and could stifle ongoing state-level innovations in data protection.
 Its broad exemptions, lack of private enforcement, and preemption clauses may undermine consumer privacy and allow continued discriminatory data practices amid increasing concerns about AI and data ethics.

-Read more AI Regulation stories on Goka World News.
+Read more Digital Policy stories on Goka World News.

 Sources